blinkdog/restmud/doc/config.md

 ### port
 The port on which the server will listen for RESTful requests.

+## sessionLength
+Length of a session before it expires, in units of milliseconds.
+A value of 300000 is 5 minutes.

+    "sessionLength": 300000,

 ## sourceUri
 The URI used to provide the Corresponding Source as required by Section 13 of the GNU Affero General Public License.
 This URI may provide the